iremstalbrand/iremstalbrand/README.md

 ### ⊹ About Me ⊹

 Hey!
-I'm Irem, a frontend dev student at **Hyper Island** with an industrial engineering background.<br>Currently learning React and working on projects along the way 👾
+I'm Irem, a frontend dev student at **Hyper Island** with an industrial engineering background.<br>Currently building with React and working on projects along the way.

 <br>